Fueled/swift-style-guide/README.md

  1. Reduced verbosity
  1. Fewer debates about aesthetics

-Remember: code is written only once, but is read over and over, so programmers should optimize for ease of reading and not ease of writing.
+Remember: code is written only once, but is read over and over, so programmers should prioritize optimizations for ease of reading over ease of writing.
 This guide has been written for Swift 3.

 ### Contribution